Skip to main content

 • Cost: Free to eligible consumers.
 The scheme is funded by energy suppliers.

 • Pre-condition: You must first complain formally to your supplier.
 The Ombudsman can only accept cases once your supplier has issued a deadlock letter OR 8 weeks have passed since you first raised the complaint — whichever comes first.
-(The government announced in June 2026 that this will reduce to 6 weeks, but 8 weeks is the current rule.)

 • Time limit to escalate: 12 months from the date of the deadlock letter or from the point the 8-week period expired.